d-bl/GroundForge/Spiders.md

 Please note: for a traditional spider, a stitch like ctctctc has to be chosen in the heart of the spider.

-[Another][sa1] ground can be made using the corresponding checkers-matrix, but set the tiling parameter to "brick".
+[Another][sa1] ground can be obtained using the corresponding checkers-matrix, but set the tiling parameter to "brick".

 [st2]: https://d-bl.github.io/GroundForge/index.html?m=-5--%0AB-C-%0A-5-5%0A5-5-%3Bbricks%3B24%3B24%3B0%3B0&s1=ctc%20B3%3Dctcttctc%20A4%3Dctcll%20D1%3Dctctt%20%20C4%3Dctcrr
 [st3]: https://d-bl.github.io/GroundForge/index.html?m=-5----%0AB-CD-A%0A256-5-%0A-5-535%0A5-56-2%3Bbricks%3B24%3B24%3B0%3B0&s1=ctc